 Defective and dangerous products are responsible for thousands of injuries each year in the United States.
 Manufacturers, distributors, and retailers are legally responsible for producing and stocking reasonably safe products for consumers.

-If you suffered an injury as the result of a defective or dangerous product, you may be entitled to compensation.
-Learn about your legal options and if you have grounds for a product liability claim during a free consultation with the Kansas City product liability attorneys at Wendt Law Firm, P.C.
+If you suffered an injury as the result of a defective or dangerous product, you may be entitled to compensation with the help of a Kansas City lawyer.
+Learn about your legal options and if you have grounds for a product liability claim during a free consultation with the Kansas City product liability lawyers at Wendt Law Firm P.C.

 Product liability refers to the idea that a manufacturer or seller might be legally responsible for putting an injury-causing product into the hands of a consumer.
 The law requires that a product meet certain expectations of the consumer.
 When an unexpected defect or inherently dangerous condition leads to injury, a manufacturer or retailer may have violated these expectations.

 Product liability law varies from state to state, but these laws usually involve the legal theories of negligence, breach of warranty, and strict liability.